 Alcohol can also impair your body’s ability to absorb key nutrients in food — and many of those vitamins and minerals help your body stay healthy and fend off cancer cells.
 Couple this with the fact that many people who are caught in addiction don’t get enough nutrients to begin with, and you can see how dangerous the situation can get for your body.

 Alcohol also causes unnatural interactions in other areas of your body.
-Researchers believe these reactions can lead to damage of DNA, lipids and proteins, all of which makes it harder for your body to stay cancer free.
+Researchers believe these reactions can lead to DNA damage, lipids, and proteins, all of which makes it harder for your body to stay cancer free.

 Some types of cancers are more linked to alcohol consumption than others.
 Liver cancer, for example, is highly linked to alcohol and usually the first type of cancer many people associated with drinking.
 Unlike with some other cancers, liver cancer can be primarily caused by alcohol consumption because the liver plays such a vital role in processing what you ingest.
 In fact, over-consumption of alcohol is one of the leading causes of liver cancer.

 Other cancer types that have been linked to alcohol include:

 - Breast cancer.
 Studies of more than 58,000 women who had breast cancer indicated a correlation between rising alcohol consumption and the development of breast cancer.
 Women who drank approximately three alcohol beverages daily (or more) were 1.5 times more likely to be diagnosed with breast cancer.

 - Esophageal cancer.
 Squamous cell carcinoma, a certain type of cancer of the esophagus, is highly linked with alcohol consumption.
 Researchers believe drinking too much alcohol is a primary factor in the development of this disease.
 Some people also have a metabolic deficiency that alters the way alcohol is processed by the body, making them even more at risk for esophageal cancer.